elabftw/elabdoc/doc/metadata.rst

 required
 ^^^^^^^^
 A `boolean` attribute to indicate that filling this field is required.
+Please note that this won't prevent a user from leaving the page even if the value is empty.
+It will indicate visually that a value is required but won't block the workflow.

 description
 ^^^^^^^^^^^